This article has been updated with current models for November 2022. The Free Metcon 4 is a new addition. The Nike Free Run Trail has been removed.

 It’s almost as if the Space Hippie was built as a claymation model; the speckled and lumpy midsole looks like it’s kneaded out of clay.
-On a completed unrelated note, the Oscar-winning Laika studio (of Coraline and Kubo And The Two Strings fame) is funded, albeit indirectly, by Nike money.
+On a completely unrelated note, the Oscar-winning Laika studio (of Coraline and Kubo And The Two Strings fame) is funded, albeit indirectly, with Nike money.

 The Flyknit upper has a stretch slip-on bootie with a secure yet comfortable fit.
 The firm dual-density midsole provides an adequate level of underfoot comfort.

 10) Nike Free Metcon 4

 There is a reason why the Free Metcon 4 is the last shoe on this guide.
 This is a trainer that’s meant for gym training, so it’s not a comfortable casual sneaker.

 We’ve seen people wearing the Free Metcon on the streets, but we suspect that was because they got a great deal and not how comfortable the shoe was.